MCStreetguy/fusion-debugger/README.md

 A small plugin for the awesome Neos CMS, to improve debugging of Fusion DSL code.

-**PLEASE NOTE!
-This plugin is currently work in progress and alls of it's parts are subject to change probably!
-You should not rely on this in a production environment yet as it is not proven to be stable!**

 -------
 ## Table of Contents